 ESQ Movado watches have been marketed by the Company since fiscal 2013 as a collection within the Movado brand.
 The watches are priced to compete in the entry level Swiss watch category and are defined by bold sport and fashion designs.
 All ESQ Movado watches contain Swiss movements and most are made with stainless steel, gold finish or a combination of stainless steel and gold finish, with leather straps, stainless steel bracelets or gold finish bracelets.
-Following the Company's strategic decision in the fourth quarter of fiscal 2014 to reduce the presence of ESQ Movado watches to expand the Movado brand offering in certain retail doors, the Company continues to offer ESQ Movado only in select retail locations as well as its direct-to-consumer retail outlet locations.
-The Company has discontinued the production of ESQ Movado watches going forward and, accordingly, has extended its ESQ watch license with Hearst only through December 31, 2016, with the right to sell any remaining inventory for up to six months thereafter.
+Following the Company's strategic decision in the fourth quarter of fiscal 2014 to reduce the presence of ESQ Movado watches in order to expand the Movado brand offering in certain retail doors, the Company discontinued the production of ESQ Movado watches going forward and, accordingly, on July 28, 2015, extended its ESQ watch license with Hearst only through December 31, 2016, with the right to sell any remaining inventory for up to six months thereafter, through third-party channels and indefinitely through the Company's own retail outlet locations.
+As of the date hereof, the Company's remaining inventory of ESQ Movado watches is immaterial.